Latest News

 The records reveal that the three contractors received fines totaling about $87,000, while Codelco only paid out $20,000, reflecting Chile's system of split liability for subcontracted works.

-Under Chile's labor law, while the principal company, Codelco, can be penalized for overarching failures in safety, contractors are directly responsible, as employers, for reporting accidents, risk assessment and worker assignment, among other compliance duties.
+Under Chile's labor law, while the principal company, Codelco, can be penalized for a wide range of safety violations, contractors are directly responsible for reporting accidents, risk assessments, assigning workers, and other compliance obligations.

-Labor inspectors found that Codelco did not have a written procedure detailing how seismic warnings are used to determine whether or not work should be halted or restricted.
+Labor inspectors found that Codelco did not have a written procedure describing how seismic warnings are used to determine whether or not work should be halted or restricted.

 According to a separate record of sanctions, after the accident, regulators found that Codelco had violated labor laws when workers were seen entering or preparing for entry into underground areas, while the mine suspension was still in effect.